 To deliver a truly personalized web experience to each of its visitors, Holland.com used BlueConic’s end-to-end GDPR solution to manage consent on an individual level.
 They A/B tested different consent messages and placements to find the optimal one and increased their GDPR consent rate to 75%.

-Harnessing first-party data with persistent profiles
+Harnessing the power of first-party data with persistent customer profiles

 So, now that you have traveler’s consent to use data, you want to get a single view of the traveler by collecting their interactions with your website, track direct mail, email opens for your owned sites as well as partner and affiliate sites.

 The problem is getting all your marketing systems to talk to one another can be difficult.
 But using a CDP, like BlueConic, you can collect data on both known and anonymous users across various marketing channels.